zephyrproject-rtos/zephyr/doc/develop/flash_debug/probes.rst

 Several hardware vendors have their own branded onboard debug probe
-implementations: NXP LPC boards have `LPC-Link2 <#lpclink2-jlink-onboard-debug-probe>`_, NXP Kinetis (former Freescale) boards have `OpenSDA <#opensda-daplink-onboard-debug-probe>`_, and ST boards have `ST-LINK <#stlink-v21-onboard-debug-probe>`_.
+implementations: NXP LPC boards have `LPC-Link2 <#lpclink2-jlink-onboard-debug-probe>`_, NXP Kinetis (former Freescale) boards have `OpenSDA <#opensda-daplink-onboard-debug-probe>`_, and ST boards have `ST-LINK <#stlink-v21-onboard-debug-probe>`_, NXP LPC and RT boards have `MCU-Link <#mcu-link-jlink-onboard-debug-probe>`_.
 Each onboard debug probe microcontroller can support one or more types of firmware that communicate with their respective debug host tools.
 For example, an OpenSDA microcontroller can be programmed with DAPLink firmware to communicate with pyOCD or OpenOCD debug host tools, or with J-Link firmware to communicate with J-Link debug host tools.